 Academic journals can either be subscription based (and made available through a university library etc.) or Open Access, meaning that they are freely available online.

-A dissertation, or thesis, is the product of a PhD student’s research and is presented at a disputation (defence), where the opponent (a senior researcher with expertise in the relevant research field) critiques the work.
-The dissertation has also been reviewed by the PhD student’s supervisor and is graded by an examining committee.
+A dissertation, or thesis, is the product of a doctoral student’s research and is presented at a disputation (defence), where the opponent (a senior researcher with expertise in the relevant research field) critiques the work.
+The dissertation has also been reviewed by the doctoral student’s supervisor and is graded by an examining committee.